ctkjose/robobo3dr1plus/ramps_mainboard.md

 > Uses Arduino pins for the standard [Arduino Mega 2560](https://store.arduino.cc/arduino-mega-2560-rev3) board which are different to the actual pins in the [Atmega2560 chip](https://www.arduino.cc/en/Hacking/PinMapping2560) package.
 Manufacturers may change physical pins in the IC package.

+> These teables include the Sunlu S8 board.
+Check this page for [more](sunlus8.md) details.

 ## LCD Screen 12864-LCD, ST7920 SERIAL MODE (NO SD-CARD READER) ##